apisquare/express-health-api/README.md

 3. Include CPU, Memory, Load, Request and Response statistics with health API
 4. Attach status of the dependent services/consumed services with your health API
 5. Customize your server API statuses with dependent services/consumed services
+6. Secure your health endpoint before exposing your server related details

 ## Installation & Setup